 - back to top

 The individual circumstance of the marriage will also determine the amount and term of any alimony award.
 Sometimes alimony is awarded on a short-term basis, to give a spouse a chance to increase their income.
-The short-term alimony may give them a chance to go back to school, get some work experience or can be timed to coincide with children entering school and freeing up the custodial parent to get a job.
+The short-term, or rehabilitative alimony may give them a chance to go back to school, get some work experience or can be timed to coincide with children entering school and freeing up the custodial parent to get a job.

 - back to top